sebapenna/hapi-fhir-jpaserver-starter/README.md

 Note that this project is specifically intended for end users of the HAPI FHIR JPA server module (in other words, it helps you implement HAPI FHIR, it is not the source of the library itself).
 If you are looking for the main HAPI FHIR project, see here: https://github.com/jamesagnew/hapi-fhir

+# Custom run [From IntelliJ]

+Run maven project with jetty:run and the run main inside Main class.

 # Prerequisites

 In order to use this sample, you should have: